Gametoast/SWBF2-era-mod-ids/README.md

 - Republic Commando: Battlefront by AQT
 - Star Wars Battlefront: Republic Commando by [GT]Anakin
-- RED Versus Blue Era Mod by RepSharpshooter
+- RED Versus BLUE Era Mod by RepSharpshooter

 **Letter: s used by the following mod(s):**